HoTT/EPIT-2020/Coq-Playground/README.md

 This version of the HoTT package requires to use `hoqtop` and `hoqc` in place of the usual `coqtop` and `coqc`, you need to setup your interface accordingly.
+*DO NOT USE* the _CoqProject file above in that case, as putting twice the -noinit option (once by hoqide/hoqtop and once in the _CoqProject) breaks coqide.

+A package `coq-hott-8.13.1` will soon appear that makes the `hoqtop` trick disappear, and in that case you will need the `_CoqProject` file.